 Here are a few best practices for proper skin care:

 - Moisturize.
-By giving your skin cells the hydration they need it will prevent them from drying out, thusly keeping them plump and healthy.
+By giving your skin cells the hydration they need, you’ll prevent them from drying out, keeping them plump and healthy.

 - Protect your skin from the sun.
 “Ninety percent of the changes we call ‘aging’ on the skin can actually be related to sun exposure,” says Dr. Miriam Hanson, board-certified dermatologist and cosmetic skin care specialist in Austin, Texas.
 Whether you decide to use sunscreen or sunglasses, protecting your skin from the sun is imperative and recommended by most doctors.
 Excessive sun exposure has been linked to cancer and other forms of skin related diseases.

 - Sleep.
-A proper sleeping schedule will not only promote a healthier mood but can affect the skin as well.
-Studies have shown that at least 7 hours of sleep can improve skin condition and quality.
+A proper sleeping schedule will not only promote a healthier mood; it can also affect the skin as well.
+Studies have shown that at least seven hours of sleep can improve skin condition and quality.

-Genetics and gravity can be enemies of the skin; however, you do not have to scramble your brain for a solution.
-Dramatic effects can be achieved without surgery and little recovery time.
-To learn how to get rid of wrinkles schedule a free consultation with a specialist at Pure Touch.
-Call now to maintain your youth and maximize your outer beauty.
+Genetics and gravity can be enemies of the skin, but you don’t have to worry.
+You can get significant improvement without surgery, and with very little recovery time (if any at all).
+To learn how to get rid of any wrinkles that have been bothering you, schedule a free consultation with one of our nurses at Pure Touch Skin Center.
+We will help show you how to maintain your youth and maximize your outer beauty!